 | 2026 | 0.10% |

-The trend is gradually downward, which mirrors the pattern on every major platform as user bases grow and algorithms evolve.
-The decline isn't dramatic, though, and it doesn't mean X engagement is dying.
-It reflects a maturing platform where the ratio of content to audience attention is shifting.
+The trend is gradually downward, mirroring the pattern on every major platform as user bases grow and algorithms evolve.
+The decline isn't dramatic, and it doesn't mean X engagement is dying.
+It reflects a maturing platform where the ratio of content to attention has shifted.

 For individual creators, the platform trend matters less than your own trajectory.
-If your engagement rate is stable or growing while the platform average declines, you're gaining ground relative to your peers.
+If your engagement rate is stable or growing while the platform average declines, you're gaining ground on your peers.

 Frequently Asked Questions